Snowflake-Labs/geff/README.md

 GEFF empowers users to invoke a variety of external RPC's without changing infrastructure, managing and modeling those RPC interfaces in Snowflake's Data Cloud, using Snowflake RBAC, and a single standaredized interaction with CSP's.

-To use GEFF you could build it as an image on AWS ECR(by invoking the bash script as mentioned below), use it a code base on AWS lambda(initialised by the instruction in the setup section) or create a zip archive of the code using the make command.
+To use GEFF you could build it as an image on AWS ECR(by invoking the bash script as mentioned below), use it a code base on AWS lambda (initialised by the instruction in the setup section) or create a zip archive (which can be uploaded into the AWS lambda UI) of the code using the make command.

 ## Example